3 Continents -

 “introducing our speakers for a groundbreaking tri-continental podcast program.
 Discovering what arts and health means for all people in this day and age.”

-In June 2021, GEM is collaborating with Pixelache Helsinki and Karachi Biennale Trust, through the support of the Asia-Europe Foundation ASEF Cultural Mobility First!
+In June 2021, GEM collaborated with Pixelache Helsinki and Karachi Biennale Trust, through the support of the Asia-Europe Foundation ASEF Cultural Mobility First!
 Initiative, on a Creativity and Well-being Program delivered through live radio and podcasts, released over 4 weeks.

-Each podcast is produced by the three collaborating teams across Europe, Asia, and Australia.
-These podcasts will feature cultural practitioners and their mentees from each organisation, interviewing artists and other creatives on the topic of how various forms of art and creativity can facilitate health and well-being.
+Each podcast was produced by the three collaborating teams across Europe, Asia, and Australia.
+These podcasts featured cultural practitioners and their mentees from each organisation, interviewing artists and other creatives on the topic of how various forms of art and creativity can facilitate health and well-being.

 This series initiative is lovingly dedicated to the memory of Arsalan Malik.

 series includes interdisciplinary presenters on the following topics:

 Siena is a university student, artist, and advocate studying Game Design.
 She has extensive experience as a member and leader of committees and boards that work to create social change.
 She leads various community initiatives, planning, and overseeing fundraising and community engagement events, such as for Plan International Australia and Country to Canberra.
 She was a participant in GEM’s recent community Arts & Health program in Sydney (GEMAH-SYD).
 Siena will be representing GEM Connect, leading the 3 Continents Creativity and Well-being Program, facilitating guest speakers and co-producing the Australian podcasts.